wensty/Scripted-Subroutines-for-Potioncraft-Plotter/README.md

 ## How to use this collection of functions and scripted subroutines.

-> Import and export on plotter is under development.
+> Import and export on plotter is under development _and now testing on beta version_.
 >
+> import the function from `github:wensty/Scripted-Subroutines-for-Potioncraft-Plotter/main.js`
+>
 > Note that online plotter scripting accepts only one input file

+### LTS version

 - Copy the whole `main.js` file into the online script editor.
 - Delete all the import statements _since the online plotter have not implemented this._
 - Write your script recipe in the `main()` function.
 All the defined utility functions and subroutines can be used.
+- This produce a too long link to share.
+To share it you flatten it into a regular instruction recipe

+### beta version

+- import the required function from github repository.
+- Write your script recipes.
+- This produce a script recipe link that can be shared.
+- but is volatile to future changes in the `main.js` file.

 ## What can scripts do and what _can't_ scripts do